worktheclock/replit.github.io/tutorials/34-creative-coding.md

 ### p5.js

-[P5.js](https://p5js.org) is a JavaScript graphics and animation library aimed at artists and designers - and generally people who have not been exposed to programming before.
-P5.js is based on the [Processing](https://processing.org) project.
-P5.js brings the Processing concept to web browsers, making it easy to share your "sketches", which is P5's name for programs.
+[p5.js](https://p5js.org) is a JavaScript graphics and animation library developed specifically for artists and designers - and generally people who have not been exposed to programming before.
+It's based on the [Processing](https://processing.org) software project, and brings the Processing concept to web browsers, making it easy to share your "sketches", which is the p5.js name for programs.

-Replit has 2 templates for p5 - one for pure JavaScript, and another that interprets Python code, but still uses the underlying p5.js JavaScript library.
+Replit has two templates for p5.js - one for pure JavaScript, and another that interprets Python code, but still uses the underlying p5.js JavaScript library.
 You can use the Python version if you are more familiar with Python syntax than JavaScript syntax.

 ![p5 templates](/images/tutorials/34-creative-coding/p5-templates.png)

-If you create a repl using one of the templates, you'll see that there is some sample code.
+If you create a repl using one of the templates, you'll see it includes some sample code.
 Running it will draw random color circles on the screen wherever the mouse pointer is.

 ![p5 sample sketch output](/images/tutorials/34-creative-coding/p5-circles.gif)

-P5.js has 2 main functions in every sketch
-- `setup()`, which is run once when the sketch is executed.
-- `draw()`, which is run every frame.
+p5.js has two main functions in every sketch: `setup()`, which is run once when the sketch is executed, and `draw()`, which is run every frame.

-In the `setup` function, you generally setup the window size and other such parameters.
-In the `draw` function, you can use [P5.js's functions](https://p5js.org) to draw your scene.
-P5.js has functions to draw everything from a simple line to rendering 3D models.
+In the `setup` function, you generally set up the window size and other such parameters.
+In the `draw` function, you can use [p5.js functions](https://p5js.org) to draw your scene. p5.js has functions for everything from drawing a simple line to rendering 3D models.

-Here is another sketch you can try (note this is in JavaScript, so it will only work in the P5.js JavaScript template):
+Here is another sketch you can try (note that this is in JavaScript, so it will only work in the p5.js JavaScript template):

 [https://replit.com/@ritza/p5-javascript](https://replit.com/@ritza/p5-javascript)